Trump Admin Will Protect Health Workers Who Refuse Services On Religious Grounds

 Acting HHS Secretary Eric Hargan said Thursday that is the point.

-"For too long too many of these health care practitioners have been bullied and discriminated against because of their reilgious beliefs and moral conviction," he said.
+"For too long too many of these health care practitioners have been bullied and discriminated against because of their religious beliefs and moral conviction," he said.

 The government, he said, has "hounded religious hospitals and the men and women who staff them, forcing them to provide and refer for services that violate their consciences."